aaolaveh/aaolaveh.github.io/Portfolio/2Effective_learning.md

   <li>Foster communication skills.</li>
 </ul>
 <br>
 There are different strategies for active learning that can be ordered in a spectrum that ranges from simple to complex tasks.
 Complex tasks are not inherently better.
 The choice of strategy depends on the content, context and time.
-See Artifact 1 to know the spectrum of active-learning activities.
+See the artifact below to know the spectrum of active-learning activities.

 </p>
 <p>
 It has been proved that active learning can increase student performance in STEM courses <a href=" https://www.pnas.org/doi/10.1073/pnas.1319030111" target=_blank> (Freeman et al., 2014) </a> and several calls for incorporating active-learning instruction in the field courses have increased over the years.
-However, it is important to recall that active learning activities are not efficacious on their on, they should be accompanied by effective and inclusive teaching strategies, that is why instructors should be supported such that they gain the ability and the knowledge to create inclusive and active learning supporting environments for students <a href=" https://www.lifescied.org/doi/10.1187/cbe.17-07-0149 " target=_blank>  (Auerbach et al, 2018) </a>.
+However, it is important to recall that active learning activities are not efficacious on their on, they should be accompanied by effective and inclusive teaching strategies, that is why instructors should be supported such that they gain the ability and the knowledge to create inclusive and active learning supporting environments for students <a href=" https://www.lifescied.org/doi/10.1187/cbe.17-07-0149 " target=_blank>  (Auerbach et al, 2018)</a>.
 </p>
 </div>